• What is PIDA?

 • What specific confidentiality and reprisal legal protections does PIDA provide?

-• It requires the identity of an employee who reports wrongdoing or seeks advice about PIDA to be kept confidential.
+• It requires the identity of an employee or health professional who reports wrongdoing or seeks advice about PIDA to be kept confidential.

-• It prohibits reprisal against an employee who reports wrongdoing, asks for advice about reporting wrongdoing or making a reprisal complaint, or cooperates with an investigation.
+• It prohibits reprisal against an employee or health professional who reports wrongdoing, asks for advice about reporting wrongdoing or making a reprisal complaint, or cooperates with an investigation.

 • Contractors who cooperate with a PIDA investigation are also protected from reprisal.